 Watson tracking system can be run online or offline.
-When the program starts, Watson automatically looks in the current directory for two parameter files ParamWatsonUser.cfg and ParamWatson.cfg.
+When the program starts, Watson automatically looks in the current directory for two parameter files: ParamWatsonUser.cfg and ParamWatson.cfg.
 These files, as described in the following chapter, contain all the default and user-defined parameters necessary for running the tracker.
-Watson should be started in a directory where ParamWatson.cfg (ParamWatsonUser.cfg is optional) is present or you can use the input parameter -p [Param_file] to specify a different directory for ParamWatson.cfg.
+Watson should be started in a directory where ParamWatson.cfg (ParamWatsonUser.cfg is optional) is present.